Raghuvansh Prasad Singh: A blend of rustic aggression and learning | Politics

 Notwithstanding his political successes, he kept himself away from the trappings of power.
 He would love to have a chat with his constituents reclining on a charpoy sipping tea, and pronouncing ticket as 'tikas', like an obscure, unlettered villager from Bihar.

 Not that he did not know.
-He just like it that way.
+He just liked it that way.
 PTI SK SK SK

 ALSO READ